-The Peacock and Salamanders panel is 8 x 24 inches, on three 8-inch or four 8 x 6 inch tiles.
+The Peacock and Salamanders panel is 8 x 30 inches, on five 8 x 6 inch tiles.

-Arisototle and Pliny the Elder talk much of the salamander in Books 10 and 29, of Natural History.
-Pliny claimed that the salamaders body was so cold it could extinquish an fire.
-In the medieval alchemy, elemental spirits were made from the element they were associated with.
+Aristotle and Pliny the Elder talk much of the salamander in Books 10 and 29, of Natural History.
+Pliny claims that the salamander's body is so cold it can extinguish fire.
+In medieval alchemy, elemental spirits are created from the element they're associated with.
 The salamander contains the elemental spirit of Fire, the others being Sylph (air), Gnome (Earth), and Undine (water).
 In heraldry, salamanders represent the mastery of passion passing through its firees umblemished.
 The salamander was the icon used by King Francis I of France for his sign and motto.